All Episodes

 Anyway, one doctor, Dr. Peter McCullough, who will join us with Senator Johnson in a minute, says, I'm asking for government agencies to assist doctors with innovation and compassionate care.

-And then talking about academic health papers and industry lying, for example, about and politicizing something we had discussed, something like uh hydroxychloroquine.
+And then talking about academic health papers and industry lying, for example, about and politicizing something we had discussed, something like hydroxychloroquine.

 Listen.

-I've reviewed every report from real-world data from American doctors who have innovated and faced this problem.
+I've reviewed every report from real world data from American doctors who have innovated and faced this problem.

-Most doctors can achieve less than one percent.
+Most doctors can achieve less than 1%.

 With no treatment in the United States right now, an individual over 50 with medical problems faces a 7% rate of hospitalization and death.

-Someone in their 80s, that skyrockets to 40 percent.
+Someone in their 80s, that skyrockets to 40%.

-I can tell you, as a doctor, I have always treated high-risk patients with the best tools available.
+I can tell you as a doctor, I have always treated high-risk patients with the best tools available.

 And I looked at all the evidence.